Actinomycosis is a long-term infection that causes sores, or abscesses, in the body’s soft tissues. Actinomycosis is usually found in the:

 - chest pain

-Actinomycosis starts in the soft tissues of the body, but if left untreated can infect any surrounding bone.
+Actinomycosis starts in the soft tissues of the body, but it can infect any surrounding bone if it’s left untreated.
 Surgery may be necessary to remove any infected bone.
 If the infection resides in the nasal sinuses, surgery may be required to remove damaged bone and tissue.

 In rare cases, actinomycosis in the nasal sinuses can reach the brain.
 This may lead to another serious type of infection called meningitis.

 One of the best ways to prevent actinomycosis is to practice good oral hygiene.
-Schedule regular visits with your dentist so that he or she can spot potential problems that could turn into a serious condition.
-With proper treatment, actinomycosis is highly curable, and patients usually make a full recovery.
+Schedule regular visits with your dentist so that they can spot potential problems.
+If you get proper treatment for actinomycosis, it’s highly curable and you’ll likely make a full recovery.